 Gum Grafts and Gum Lifts

 We perform gum grafts for patients who have progressed gum recession as a result of gum disease.
 In addition, we provide cosmetic gum lifts for patients who have a “gummy smile” with excessive gum tissue covering the tooth.

-To learn more about gum disease and treatment options, contact our Wirral dental practice for a consultation with Buckle Advanced Dental Care.
+If you any of the gum disease symptoms, schedule an appointment for a periodontal screening and consultation.
+Buckle Advanced Dental Care offers treatment for gum disease in the Liverpool and Wirral area.
 Call us at 0151 353 8943 or by filling in the online form.